vicding-mi/voyager/readme.md

 Line 1 sets the working directory of all the instances Line 2 sets the job we want to invoke

-and be default the cron job runs every 2 minutes, users will see 2 minutes delay.
+and by default the cron job runs every 2 minutes, users will see 2 minutes delay.